Vendor master file best practices: standardise your data

 Once you have decided that you need to undertake a comprehensive clean-up of the data contained in your Vendor Master File, you firstly need to assess what information needs cleaning and the rules that will govern how you maintain your data moving forward.

-In many organisations, once a supplier is onboarded into a Vendor Master File, they typically stay there forever.
+In many organizations, once a supplier is onboarded into a Vendor Master File, they typically stay there forever.
 This often results in a large number of “inactive” suppliers.
-This need not necessarily be a problem, however for any organisation struggling to maintain data hygiene standards, having large volumes of redundant data can be an avoidable burden.
+This need not necessarily be a problem, however, for any organization struggling to maintain data hygiene standards, having large volumes of redundant data can be an avoidable burden.

 Apart from avoiding duplicate payments, having suppliers listed multiple times in your Vendor Master File can put you at greater risk of internal threats.
 Should a maliciously inclined employee become aware of an inactive supplier account, they may use this as a cover for fraudulent activities.